A polar prediction model for learning to represent visual transformations: Methods

-When focusing on a small region in an image sequence, the transformation observed as time passes can be approximated as a \textit{local} translation.
-That is to say, in a spatial neighborhood around position $n$, $m \in N(n)$, we have: $x(m, t+1) \approx x(m - v, t)$.
-We can use the decomposition described for global rigid translation, replacing the Fourier transform with a local convolutional operator \citep{fleet1990computation}, processing each spatial neighborhood of the image independently and in parallel, and applying angular extrapolation to the coefficients computed at each position.
+\paragraph{Local processing} When focusing on a small spatial region in an image sequence, the transformation observed as time passes can often be well approximated as a \textit{local} translation.
+That is to say, in a spatial neighborhood around position $n$, $m \in N(n)$, we have: $x_{m,t+1} \approx x_{m - v, t}$.
+We can use the decomposition described for global rigid translation, replacing the Fourier transform with a learned local convolutional operator \cite{fleet1990computation}, processing each spatial neighborhood of the image independently and in parallel.

-We use the same weights for the encoding and decoding stages, that is to say the analysis operator is the transpose of the synthesis operator (also true of the Fourier transform and its inverse).
+At every position in the image (spatial indices are omitted for clarity of notation), each pair of coefficients is computed as an inner product between the input and the filter weights of each pair of channels.
+Specifically for $k \in \left[0, K\right]$, where $K$ is the number of pairs of channels, we have: $y_{2k, t} = \mathbf{v}_{2k}^\top \mathbf{x}_t$ and $y_{2k+1, t} = \mathbf{v}_{2k+1}^\top \mathbf{x}_t$.
+Correspondingly, an estimated next frame is generated by applying the transposed convolution $g_w$ to advanced coefficients (see section \ref{sec:pred_mech}).
+We use the same weights for the encoding and decoding stages, that is to say the analysis operator is the conjugate transpose of the synthesis operator (as is the case for for the Fourier transform and its inverse).
 Sharing these weights reduces the number of parameters and simplifies interpretation of the learned solution.
-This ``polar predictor'' (hereafter, {\bf PP}) is consistent with the general scheme described in figure \ref{fig:learning} where $f_w$ is taken to be linear and convolutional, and $g_w$ is its transpose.
-In practice, we assumed 64 convolutional channels with filters of size $17 \times 17$ pixels, with no additive constants.

-At every position in the image (spatial indices are omitted for clarity of notation), each coefficient $y_j(t)$ is computed as an inner product between the input $x(t)$ and the filter weights $w_j$ of each channel $j \in \left[0, 63 \right]$ : $y_j(t) = w_j^Tx(t)$.
-In order to obtain phases, we combine coefficients in pairs, indexed by $k \in \left[0, 31\right]$, which can be written as single complex coefficient as: $z_k(t) = y_{2k}(t) + i y_{2k+1}(t) \in \mathbb{C}$, and expressed in polar coordinates as: $z_k(t) = a_k(t) e^{i\theta_k(t)}$.
-This polar coordinate transformation is the only non-linear step used in the PP architecture, and serves as a bivariate non-linear activation function, differing markedly from the typical (pointwise) rectification operations found in convolutional neural networks.
+\paragraph{Multiscale processing} Transformations such as translation act on spatial neighborhoods of various sizes.
+To account for this, the image is first expanded at multiple resolutions in a fixed overcomplete Laplacian pyramid \cite{burt1983laplacian}; then learned spatial filtering (see previous paragraph) and temporal processing (see section \ref{sec:pred_mech}) are applied on these coefficients; and finally, the modified coefficients are recombined across scales to generate the predicted next frame (see details in the caption of Figure \ref{fig:LPyr}).